tenzir/tenzir/web/docs/understand/query-language/operators/head.md

 # head

 Limits the input to the first N results.
-The limit defaults to 1.
+The limit defaults to 10.

 ## Pipeline Operator String Syntax (Experimental)

-Get the first result.
+Get the first 10 results.

 ```
 head